YichiCS/DNF/README.md

 **Model Preparation**

-The checkpoints can be download from [Huggingface](https://huggingface.co/toru0035/DNF).
+The new checkpoints will release soon.

 Download the LSUN Bedroom pretrained DDIM from [here](https://heibox.uni-heidelberg.de/f/f179d4f21ebc4d43bbfe/?dl=1).
 Place it in `./weights/diffusion/` .